distbit0/distbit.xyz/_posts/2023-03-22-deflationary-spirals.md

 ## A deflationary spiral is the idea that once (price) deflation begins, a self-reinforcing feedback loop ensues, which results in cessation of most trade, unless the central bank intervenes by printing money/spending.

-- factors which would counter a deflationary spiral
+- factors which counter a deflationary spiral
 	- entrepreneurs decreasing production in response to falling prices, therefore reducing supply.
 	- consumers demanding a higher qty of goods, as a result of the lower prices.
 I.e. as prices decrease, qty demanded increases.